Dapper04/TicTacToe/README.md

-# TicTacToe
+# Practice
-Its the common tic tac toe game create by me to practice
+It's a repository created to practice HTML, CSS, and JavaScript.
+It will include projects like Tic-Tac-Toe, a shopping list, and more.